Is it true that strategic thinking introverts are inclined to be night owls?

 The challenge for strategic thinking introverts is that once they discover what idea or vocation they want to pursue, giving undue energy and attention to an unrelated job is blasphemous.

-For these introverts, night jobs are designed to self-fund business initiatives, as well as fuel the engine of creativity.
+For these introverts, night jobs are designed to self-fund business initiatives and fuel the engine of creativity.

-It is unconscionable for these introverts to give any significant time and attention to a job or career that they don’t believe in and didn’t help create.
+It is unconscionable for these introverts to give significant time and attention to a job or career they don’t believe in and don’t help create.

-After all, it often takes years to discover one’s high interest often referred to as a “calling.”
+After all, discovering one’s high interest often takes years, often referred to as a “calling.”

-I worked night jobs for decades to discover ways of building my business, as well as maintaining my brand.
+I worked night jobs for decades to discover ways of building my business and maintaining my brand.

 There is a disconnect in many people’s minds when they see you authoring books while wearing a security officer’s uniform.

 Night security jobs kept me in the game because they required little of me as I mastered my writing skills.

 And based on the data, I was in good company.

 Almost three-quarters (70%) of self-employed and business owners work past their bedtime.
 Half of the workers in total stay up late, while 1 in 3 is unable to finish work during regular hours (p.1).